EIG-Research/Retirement-Analysis-Urban-Rural/README.md

 <h3>Workforce population estimates</h3>

 The CPS is a more reliable estimator of the U.S. population and labor force than the SIPP.
-For this reason we use the CPS's estimates of the 18-65 year old, non-goverment full-time laborforce, by metro and non-metro status.
+For this reason we use the CPS's estimates of the 18-65 year old, non-government full-time laborforce, by metro and non-metro status.
 These estimates are applied to the SIPP's retirement plan access, participation, and employer matching estimates to obtain the total number of workers who are left out.

 <h3>Universe Definitions:</h3>